 Your sleep environment affects how quickly you fall asleep and how well you stay asleep.

 Temperature: Your body temperature naturally drops as you fall asleep.
 A room that’s too warm interferes with this process.
-Evidence suggests that the ideal bedroom temperature for most people is around 15-20°C (60-68°F).
+The ideal bedroom temperature for most people is around 15-20°C (60-68°F).

 If you tend to run hot, aim for the cooler end.
 If you get cold easily, aim for the warmer end but use breathable bedding.

-Darkness: Light suppresses melatonin production.
+Darkness: Light blocks melatonin production.
 Even small amounts of light from streetlamps, electronics, or hallways can affect your sleep.

 Use blackout curtains or an eye mask if your room isn’t naturally dark.
 Cover or remove electronics with glowing lights.
 Consider using tape to cover small indicator lights.

-Noise: Consistent, predictable noise (like a fan or white noise machine) often helps mask disruptive sounds.
+Noise: Consistent, predictable noise (such as a fan or a white noise machine) often helps mask disruptive sounds.
 Sudden or irregular noises are more likely to wake you.

 If you can’t control noise levels, try earplugs or a white noise machine.